dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 Functions that you were using previously may not exist, or their syntax may shift slightly between SQL dialects.

-If you're not migrating data warehouses at the moment, then you have access to exact same SQL dialect inside of dbt that you have working directly in a SQL browser - dbt SQL compiles to your warehouse's SQL dialect at runtime.
+If you're not migrating data warehouses at the moment, then you can keep your SQL syntax the same.
+You have access to the exact same SQL dialect inside of dbt that you have querying directly from your warehouse.

 ## Create sources from table references